matomo-org/developer-documentation/docs/master/Piwik/Date.md

 ### `today()` <a name="today"></a>

-Returns a date object set to today midnight
+Returns a date object set to today at midnight in UTC.

 #### Signature